emmebrusa/TSDZ2-Smart-EBike-LCD3/README.md

 This repository is updated by mbrusa.

-This fork is based on the v0.20beta1 and TSDZ2-ESP32 v7 by mspider65
+This fork is based on the v0.20beta1 and TSDZ2-ESP32 di mspider65 Vedere il [wiki] per le istruzioni
-See the [wiki] for instructions

 This ebike motor controller firmware project is to be used with the Tongsheng TSDZ2 mid drive motor.